Hydrophobicity and hydrolytic resistance

 Intrinsic hydrophobic raw materials help in improving the hydrolityc resistance and overall durability of any polymer, no matter if it is a coating, an adhesive or a plastic.

 We are the innovation leader in the production of Pripol C36 dimer fatty acid.
-Over the years we also developed many derivatives based on this functional group such as dimer diols, dimer diamines and polyester polyols.
+Over the years we have also developed many derivatives based on this functional group such as dimer diols, dimer diamines and polyester polyols.

 Product finderView our Pripol range